neo3072/DS-AI-ML-Resources/Principles, Laws, quotes, Idioms, and Sayings.md

     + Lean startup version: hypothesis, design experiments, test, insight

 ## Laws
-- Parkinson's law of triviality
+- Parkinson's law of triviality - Members of an organisation give disproportionate weight to trivial issues
 - Parkinson's law - Work expands so as to fill the time available for its completion
 - Brooks's law - Adding manpower to a late software project makes it later
 - Hofstadter's law - It always takes longer than you expect, even when you take into account Hofstadter's Law
-- Little's law
+- Little's law - The long-term average number of customers in a stable system L is equal to the long-term average effective arrival rate, λ, multiplied by the (Palm‑)average time a customer spends in the system, W; or expressed algebraically: L = λW.

 ## Quotes, Idioms, and Sayings
 - Nothing is more permanent than a temporary solution